What to expect in your first week

 - From the Post Office named in your decision letter: Take your passport and Entry Clearance Office decision letter with you to the Post Office.
 The Post Office is open Monday to Saturday 9.00am–5.30pm (Tuesdays 9.30am–5.30pm).

 - EEA and EU nationals who have used the ‘UK Immigration: ID check app’ will receive their visa in the form of an online digital status.
 You will be required to provide your proof of status during the University's registration process and throughout your time studying in the UK.
-Please keep your online digital status
+Please keep your online digital status details safe

 For more information please see the government's guide to biometric residence permits.